 “Oh!”
 I said.
 “Well, that’s a great idea.”

 After we checked out, I turned to her.
 “What do you think?
 Was that fun to work with a budget?”

 Who is this kid?

-We found Ty and Bailey.
-She was still playing with the same doll stroller, 30 minutes later.
-Poor Ty.
+We found Ty and the toddler, who was still playing with the same doll stroller, 30 minutes later.